-There are system-wide e-mail distribution lists available for intra-campus communications.
+There are system-wide e-mail distribution lists (Google Groups for Education) available for intra-campus communications.
 Use of these lists is limited to communication necessary to support normal administrative operations of the College.
+System wide e-mail distribution lists should only be used for critical and timely information concerning Eureka College.
+Information for awareness, such as campus event information, should be communicated via the intranet.